 Note: if you are interested in hiring spaces at South Melbourne Temperance Hall please contact Phillip Adams BalletLab directly.

 South Melbourne Temperance Hall is now home to Phillip Adams BalletLab – a leading contemporary dance company.
 Working closely with BalletLab, Working Heritage carried out repair and improvement works throughout 2016 to enable the tenants to move in and begin utilising the building.
+South Melbourne Temperance Hall stands on the land of the Boonwurrung people.

 The Emerald Hill Total Abstinence Society – just one of the influential temperance movements that shaped social life in nineteenth-century Melbourne – built a hall on this site in 1863.